 Additional Information

-The Company is traded internationally through the ticker SONY.
+The company trades under the ticker SONY.